sfbrigade/data-science-wg/README-template.md

 ### Partner
 * [Name of Partner organization/Government department etc..]
 * Partner contact: [Name of Contact], [slack handle of contact if any]
+* If you do not have a partner leave this section out

 ### Methods Used
 * Inferential Statistics